-Unfortunately, addiction to codeine can occur whether you are using the drug recreationally or for medical reasons.
-Doctors strive to ensure safe prescribing methods and to monitor patients’ development of dependence on the drug, but nonetheless, many people misuse the drug.
+Unfortunately, codeine addiction can occur whether you are using the drug recreationally or for medical reasons.
+Doctors strive to ensure safe prescribing methods and to monitor patients’ development of dependence on the drug, but many people misuse the drug.

 Abuse is such a high risk with opioids because they stimulate the reward system in the brain.
 Not only do they inhibit pain signals from being sent throughout the body, but they also create a sense of reward.
 The reward, or a sense of euphoria, is what leads many people to misuse opioids.